 With any product, there needs to be complete transparency of information.
 The general public needs to be aware of the fact that more than 4,000 chemical additives are created by burning a cigarette, including carbon monoxide, formaldehyde, hydrogen cyanide, arsenic and DDT.
 Detailed nutritional information should also be easily accessible in fast food outlets so that consumers can make an informed decision about what to eat.
 Furthermore, if children were educated from a young age about the risks and harms of various lifestyle choices, in an honest and evidence-based manner, then they will be more equipped to make rational choices in the future.

 Scare tactics and fear mongering might have a moral agenda behind it, but I think in some cases it can backfire – it can create a ‘forbidden fruit effect’, where the demonisation of something encourages children to seek it out.
 And on a final note – not enough emphasis is placed on the responsibility of parents.
 Parents are meant to protect the welfare of their children and they do in some sense behave irresponsibly if they take them to McDonald’s all the time or if they fail to teach them about why a healthy lifestyle is worthwhile and beneficial.
 We really shouldn’t have to rely on the State to direct our lifestyle choices.

-NB.
-The tobacco and alcohol industries do also want warning labels – they prevent consumers trying to sue the company for any harm caused by their products.
+the tobacco and alcohol industries want warning labels – they prevent consumers trying to sue the company for any harm caused by their products.
 The lawyers working for these industries would have definitely backed warning labels.